shishikami/Unprettier/README.md

 ![Before and After](./public/effect.png)

 ### Notes
-Unprettier **only support js files** currently.
-The support for other languages will be available in the future (probably)
+Currently, Unprettier only has full support for javascript files.
+The full support for other languages will be available in the future (probably).

+Only random indentations will be implemented for other file.

 ### Installation
 To install Unprettier, follow these steps: